DYR209 Bachelor's thesis

 DYR210, mathematics, ex phil

 Regular meetings with supervisor.
-Prior to the autumn semester and the Block Dyr 210, the student must have had a Meeting with her-/his supervisor and determined the topic for the Project paper.
+Prior to the autumn semester and the Block Dyr 210, the student must have had a meeting with their supervisor and determined the topic for the bachelor thesis.

 The assessment criteria are as follows:

 a.
 A precise and thorough topic formulation based on the fact that it is a general introduction to the area and with specific questions and/or hypotheses that are sought to be answered/ tested.